 - Match details: Admin's username; no email address; users must invite matches to share trees or correspond using Ancestry's messaging system.

 - Autosomal match thresholds: 5 cMs for the first segment.

 - Health Reports: No, but you can upload your raw data to Promethease.com for US$5.

 - Subscription: An Ancestry subscription is required to access some features.
 You can contact your matches and access your raw data without a subscription, but you'll need a subscription to view your matches' trees, to see shared surnames & birth locations, and to see Shared Ancestor Hints and DNA Circles.
 The cheapest Ancestry AU subscription is $179.99 per year or $21.99 per month.
 See more information on AncestryDNA with and without an Ancestry subscription.
 TIP: If you have a subscription and you buy kits for relatives, activate their kits in your own account, and give the tester Guest access to their DNA & ethnicity results and also to your tree, so they won't need their own subscription to view your tree (they still won't see matches' trees unless they have their own subscription).
-If relatives activate their own kit, ask them to add you as an additional Editor of their DNA account, so you can access their data and matches and link their DNA to trees.
+If relatives activate their own kit, ask them to add you as an additional Editor of their DNA account, so you can access their results and add notes.

 - Privacy: AncestryDNA's Terms & Conditions.
 Also read AncestryDNA's Consent Agreement in relation to optional participation in health & research projects.
 Review your options in regards to the Consent Agreement, and see AncestryDNA's FAQ.

 Click images to enlarge or to copy links.

 Kit prices for Australian & New Zealand residents:

 Kit prices for UK residents: